-2021 Cultural and Educational Small Grants Program
+Cultural Small Grants Program 2022

-- Artistic and cultural workshops, joint performances and exhibitions;
+- Artistic and cultural workshops, joint performances, festivals and exhibitions.

-- Cultural heritage conservation and preservation programs;
+- Cultural heritage conservation and preservation programs.

 Priority Program Areas:

-- Supporting Georgia’s Euro-Atlantic integration and countering Russian malign influence
+- Supporting Georgia’s Euro-Atlantic integration and countering Russian malign influence.

 Participants and Audiences: